 No, a youth member can participate in an election held by any unit in which they are determined eligible by their unit leader, regardless of whether they were qualified in another unit.
 As a reminder, each unit is entitled to hold only one election annually.

-Once elected to the OA, you may wear the lodge flap on any authorized BSA uniform.
+Once elected to the OA, you may wear the lodge flap on any authorized Scouting America uniform.

 Each unit election is an independent event.
 A member may be elected in any unit in which they are qualified by that unit leader regardless of the fact they may not have been qualified or elected in another unit.
 Once elected in any unit, the member is no longer eligible for election in another unit.